stefanluiken/my-open-source-cs/README.md

 The curriculum is designed as follows:
 - *Intro CS*: giving a basic but broad overview of the computer science spectrum.
-- *Core CS*: classes that all computer science majors would be required to take
+- *Core CS*: classes that all computer science majors would be required to take.
-- *Advanced CS*: corresponds roughly to the final year of a computer science curriculum, taking electives according to the student's interests

-All or nearly all course material is available for free.
-However, some courses may charge money for assignments/tests/projects to be graded.
+- *Advanced CS*: a specialization in software engineering.

 # Program

-**Program version**: `1.0.0`
+**Program version**: `1.0.`

 - [Basics CS](#intro-cs)
   - [Introduction to Computer Science](#introduction-to-computer-science)